digital-archives/HISTGA1011/schedule/week_07.md

 {: .label .label-yellow }
 Due
 * Post your pre-class reading reactions to Brightspace by 3:30pm today.
 * Weekly activity: We will start <a href="https://digital-archives.github.io/HISTGA1011/assignments/imaging.html" target="_blank">Imaging and Conservation Review</a> in class.
-Submit your Group Report and Individual Reflection in Brightspace by the end of the week Sunday.

 {: .label .label-green }
 Read